bilte-co/socky-js/README.md

 # socky

-JavaScript SDK for the Socky Flights API.
+JavaScript SDK for the public routes of the Socky Flights API.

 ## Install